 We need better laws—like the federal Big Cat Public Safety Act—to protect these animals from irresponsible “pet” owners and from opportunists who charge unknowing consumers to play with, take photos of, and otherwise interact with big cats.

 So what can we do to change the future for big cats in the US?

 Thankfully, each of us has the power to affect positive change for these incredible animals.
-Call upon our members of Congress to support the Big Cat Public Safety Act, a federal bill that would bring an end to irresponsible private ownership of big cats.
+Thank your Senators for supporting the Big Cat Public Safety Act which was signed into law by President Biden in December 2022, a federal bill that will bring an end to irresponsible private ownership of big cats.
 Take a stand against the exploitation of these animals through our own choices-avoid all displays that allow direct contact with big cats, resist the temptation to take selfies with lions and tigers, and use your voice to inform others.
 Visit and support true sanctuaries—ones that do not breed, allow direct contact with, buy or sell, or otherwise exploit big cats-and avoid pseudo-sanctuaries.
 Do your homework before you visit a facility that houses captive big cats; if you are visiting a zoo, ensure that it is accredited by the Association of Zoos and Aquariums (AZA), and if you decide to patronize a sanctuary, be sure to confirm that it provides lifetime care to rescued animals and does not engage in any breeding, sales or direct contact.